zhrmyxy/FAMANet/README.md

 # Response to Reviewer#2:
 ### Experimental fairness and resolution effects
 To address fairness concerns arising from differing resolution settings, we conducted balanced comparative experiments at the two commonly used resolutions in this field: 473×473 and 448×448.
 The experimental results demonstrate that FAMANet exhibits strong robustness to input size variations, with performance fluctuations across different resolutions remaining within 0.3%.
 More importantly, even after strictly aligning the resolution settings, our method maintains superior performance.
 This fully confirms that the performance improvement is primarily attributable to enhancements in network architecture rather than differences in experimental configuration.
-All subsequent ablation studies were conducted on the Pascal-5i dataset.
 <div align="center">
   <img width="672" height="115" alt="image" src="https://github.com/user-attachments/assets/c03113d5-4521-4f0c-91ea-e38be0759450" />
 </div>